Bring the precision of CRISPR gene-editing technology to your lab without the hassle

 Advantages of Horizon's knockout cell lines:

 Use the search bar at the top of the page to browse for your gene of interest, using the HUGO Gene Nomenclature.
-There are thousands of popular lines in stock - Your order could be delivered next week!
+There are thousands of popular lines in stock - Your order could be delivered in only a few weeks!

 Alternatively, if you can't find your cell line of interest, see our custom cell lines service: